xcart/xcart-docs/_pages/kb_en/shipping/free_shipping/free_shipping_on_orders_that_meet_certain_conditions.md

 layout: article_with_sidebar
 updated_at: '2017-09-13 13:16 +0400'
 identifier: ref_T9GhEfev
-title: Free shipping on orders that meet certain conditions
+title: Free Shipping on Orders That Meet Certain Conditions
 order: 140
 published: true
 redirect_from: